-“We have been able to improve our school performance across a number of indicators by utilising the skills and knowledge of our workforce where they “best fit”.
+“We have been able to improve our school performance across a number of indicators by utilising the skills and knowledge of our workforce where they ‘best fit’.

-The challenge for us in moving from a “good performing” school to an exceptional performing one, we will need to build relationships with people and organisations outside our school through alliances…”
+“The challenge for us, in moving from a ‘good performing’ school to an ‘exceptional performing’ one, is in our need to build relationships with people and organisations outside our school through alliances…”

 Please click on the following links for information on: